elmtree-askmo/cloudcannon-app/content/learn/chemistry/explain-the-difference-between-covalent-and-ionic-bonds.md

 url: /learn/chemistry/questions/explain-the-difference-between-covalent-and-ionic-bonds
 score: -1.0
 related_article1:
-    id: 167558
+    id: 167567
-    title: List the common elements found in living organisms and compare them with those in the non-living world.
+    title: >-
+        Define functional groups and explain their importance in macromolecules.
     subject: Chemistry
-    url: /learn/chemistry/questions/list-the-common-elements-found-in-living-organisms-and-compare-them-with-those-in-the-nonliving-world
+    url: /learn/chemistry/questions/define-functional-groups-and-explain-their-importance-in-macromolecules
 related_article2:
-    id: 167567
+    id: 167565
-    title: Define functional groups and explain their importance in macromolecules.
+    title: >-
+        Describe the unique characteristics of carbon that make it essential for macromolecules.
     subject: Chemistry
-    url: /learn/chemistry/questions/define-functional-groups-and-explain-their-importance-in-macromolecules
+    url: /learn/chemistry/questions/describe-the-unique-characteristics-of-carbon-that-make-it-essential-for-macromolecules
 related_article3:
-    id: 167566
+    id: 167570
-    title: What are the different structures carbon can form and why are they important?
+    title: >-
+        How do valence electrons influence chemical reactions in biological molecules?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-different-structures-carbon-can-form-and-why-are-they-important
+    url: /learn/chemistry/questions/how-do-valence-electrons-influence-chemical-reactions-in-biological-molecules
 related_article4:
-    id: 167567
+    id: 167564
-    title: Define functional groups and explain their importance in macromolecules.
+    title: >-
+        What is electronegativity and how is it measured on the Pauling scale?
     subject: Chemistry
+    url: /learn/chemistry/questions/what-is-electronegativity-and-how-is-it-measured-on-the-pauling-scale
+related_article5:
+    id: 167559
+    title: >-
+        What are the charges and masses of protons, neutrons, and electrons?
+    subject: Chemistry
-    url: /learn/chemistry/questions/define-functional-groups-and-explain-their-importance-in-macromolecules
+    url: /learn/chemistry/questions/what-are-the-charges-and-masses-of-protons-neutrons-and-electrons
 ---

 &nbsp;